DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 But before I could explore those deeper questions, I needed to master the practical skills.
 I needed to become fluent in pattern recognition and response interruption.

-**The next phase of my investigation would focus on developing reliable techniques for accessing that Observer perspective and using it to override automatic programming.**
+**The next phase of my investigation would focus on developing reliable techniques for accessing that Player View and using it to override automatic programming.**

 The mystery was deepening, but so was my capacity to navigate it consciously.